jinluchang/Qlattice/docs/qlat-pylib.md

         # i can be (xg, m,) or xg
         # val should be np.ndarray or bytes. e.g. np.array([1, 2, 3], dtype = complex).tobytes()
     def xg_list(self):
+    def field_shift(self, shift):
+        # return new shifted Field
+        # shift is the coordinate to shift the field
+    def reflect(self):
+        # reflect the field, return None
     def glb_sum(self):
     def glb_sum_tslice(self):